Our Case Studies

 Different Shipping Methods

 Some people want their orders shipped immediately and are willing to pay more for it.
 Others are fine with the regular shipping methods.
 Truth is, we never know how urgent they need the product they’re buying so let them choose their ideal shipping mode.
 In addition, show the customer the breakdown of their expenses.
 Let them see the calculations of the product prices, shipping fees, and taxes.
+The more information you give the better it is for them and you.
+It can help you build trust and ensures them a smooth buying process.

 Finally, clicking the “place order” button should be a breeze.
 Greet them for successfully completing the process, send them a confirmation email, and provide a tracking number for their orders.
 Give them means of tracing their orders so they have an idea on how long they’re going to wait before they receive the products.
 Alert them once the items have been shipped and thank them after they received the product.